Jakobeha/old-personal-site/pages/about.md

 title: About
 ---

-I'm a first-year PhD student at Purdue University in Indiana, supervised by [Ben Delaware](https://www.cs.purdue.edu/homes/bendy/).
-I'm interested in the fields of programming languages and software engineering.
-My goal is to use programming language research to help people create digital content.
+Hello, I'm a first-year PhD student at Purdue University in Indiana.
+I have experience with compiler development and software engineering.
+My goal is to create software to help other people create digital media.

 ## Contact